 \section{Abstract}

 Federated Learning (FL) has recently become an effective approach for cyberattack detection systems, especially in Internet-of-Things (IoT) networks.
 By distributing the learning process across IoT gateways, FL can improve learning efficiency, reduce communication overheads and enhance privacy for cyberattack detection systems.
-Challenges in implementation of FL in such systems include unavailability of labeled data and dissimilarity of data features in different IoT networks.
+However, one of the biggest challenges for deploying FL in IoT networks is the unavailability of labeled data and dissimilarity of data features for training.
 In this paper, we propose a novel collaborative learning framework that leverages Transfer Learning (TL) to overcome these challenges.
-Particularly, we develop a novel collaborative learning approach that enables a target network with unlabeled data to effectively and quickly learn “knowledge” from a source network that possesses abundant labeled data.
+Particularly, we develop a novel collaborative learning approach that enables a target network with unlabeled data to effectively and quickly learn ``knowledge'' from a source network that possesses abundant labeled data.
 It is important that the state-of-the-art studies require the participated datasets of networks to have the same features, thus limiting the efficiency, flexibility as well as scalability of intrusion detection systems.
-However, our proposed framework can address these problems by exchanging the learning “knowledge” among various deep learning models, even when their datasets have different features.
+However, our proposed framework can address these problems by exchanging the learning ``knowledge'' among various deep learning models, even when their datasets have different features.
 Extensive experiments on recent real-world cybersecurity datasets show that the proposed framework can improve more than 40\% as compared to the state-of-the-art deep learning based approaches.